machingclee/machingclee.github.io/static/media/174-childcomponent.985612cf.md

 #### Final Result

-- If we put all the single pieces into the component we want, it still looks very long.
+If we put all the single pieces into the component we want, it will look very long:
-- But at least we don't need to mess around with the hard-coded CSS values, in this sense the code is more reusable.
-- In case we want to change CSS, it is much more consistent.

 ```js
 export type Step1FormData = {